Barmm extends cash aid to over 2,000 learners in SGA

 The MSSD-Barmm said the assistance is intended to support school-related expenses such as fees, supplies, books, projects, and internet load.

-The ABaKa program has supported 138,505 learners across Barmm since its implementation, according to the MSSD-Barmm.
+Since its implementation, the ABaKa program has supported 138,505 learners across Barmm, according to the MSSD-Barmm.

-The MSSD aims to expand the program further to assist more Bangsamoro youth in pursuing their education.
+The ministry aims to further expand the program to assist more Bangsamoro youth in pursuing their education.
 (SunStar Zamboanga)